lennartj/nazgul_tools/src/site/markdown/software_components.md

 ## Maven projects of Nazgul project Software Components

+The NSC realization defines all permissible maven project types as part of the Nazgul Tools: Codestyle project.
+Please refer to the documentation of the Codestyle project for full details.
-The NSC realization defines all permissible maven project types.
-Being OSGi-compliant by design, the model, API and SPI project types export all packages as public, whereas the implementation projects hide all their classes (i.e. having completely private packages).
+Being OSGi-compliant by design, some project types (notably Model, API and SPI project types) export all packages as public, whereas the implementation projects hide all their classes (i.e. having completely private packages).

 In addition to the traditional model/api/spi/impl project structure, an important project for developers is the example project intended to show the uses of the NSC.
 Example projects function as copy/paste sources,